 IS IT EVER TOO LATE?

 So what is the best age to begin piano lessons?
-For a child who meets all the requirements of hand size, finger independence, and desire, the answer is, as soon as possible!
-Take advantage of the opportunity to immerse your young child’s mind in the language of music.
-If those prime years of opportunity have already passed, it is never too late for a child with a real desire to learn.
+For anyone who meets all the requirements of hand size, finger independence, and desire, the answer is, as soon as possible!
+Take advantage of the opportunity to immerse your child’s mind in the language of music.
+If those prime years of opportunity have already passed, it is never too late for any child or adult with a real desire to learn.
 Studying music at any age is good for body, mind, and spirit, and something to enjoy for a lifetime.